KyleKing/pytest_cache_assert/docs/README.md

 ## Quick Start

 The primary use case of this package is regression testing of large dictionaries.
 You may have some parameterized test cases where you need to assert that a resulting dictionary is the same, but you don’t want to manually generate the expected fields and values and couple the test case to the source code.
-Instead you can cache or “record” the expected deserialized data structure, check the expected dictionary into version control, then regenerate on changes
+Instead you can cache or “record” the expected serialized data structure, check the expected dictionary into version control, then regenerate on changes

 This package can minimize test case logic, while improving test thoroughness